di2ag/gene-specificity/README.md

 # chp-gene-specificity
 A django app for CHP.
-Used to queries dealing with gene specificity in a tissue.
+Used to handle queries dealing with gene specificity in a tissue.

 # Description